haulashore/mann-threshold/spec.md

 * Example: coals in a fire; slider changes temperature ( [spectrum to RGB](http://markkness.net/colorpy/ColorPy.html) ).
-* Slider to estimate temperature of sun
+* Slider to estimate temperature of sun.
 * What things are approximately black bodies?

 ### Slide 2: Atmospheric absorption.